ttytm/trilium-midnight-theme/README.md

 # midnight - Theme for Trillium Notes

 *Inpired by the Siyuan note taking app.
-I adapted the theme to the styling ideas of their midnight theme*
+Adapted from the styling ideas of their midnight theme.*

 ![preview-midnight](https://user-images.githubusercontent.com/34311583/143777745-b90982fc-71c7-44a8-a87a-f51710d6273c.jpg)